Faculty Workload

 All 39-week contractual faculty—regardless of program or division—are required to teach 30 credits for the academic year.
 Faculty who are employed year-round (program directors) are required to teach no more than 50% of their annual workload.

-If a faculty member exceeds the 15-credit requirement in one semester, their teaching load will be reduced in the alternate semester to ensure the annual workload does not exceed 30 credits.
-For example, a faculty member assigned 17 credits in the fall semester would typically be assigned 13 credits in the spring semester.
+If a faculty member exceeds the 600-teaching hour workload requirement in one semester, their teaching load will be reduced in the alternate semester to ensure the annual workload does not exceed 1200-teaching hour.
+For example, a faculty member assigned 700-teaching hours in the fall semester would typically be assigned 500-teaching hours in the spring semester.

-Any teaching beyond 30 credits during the 9-month academic year is considered an overload and is compensated accordingly through a stipend.
-Program directors who teach more than their 50% annual workload (22 credits per academic year) are also considered overworked and are compensated through a stipend.
+Any teaching beyond 1200-teaching hours during the 9-month academic year is considered an overload and is compensated accordingly through a stipend.
+Program directors who teach more than their 50% annual workload (960-teaching hours per academic year) are also considered overworked and are compensated through a stipend.
+Faculty who has teaching overload may decrease number of service hours to balance the teaching overload or a stipend.

 Adjunct Faculty